kayanerobach/kayanerobach.github.io/_posts/2024-07-03-flexible-record-linkage.md

 </div>

 <br>
-To wit, the parameter $$\eta$$ aligns with the multinomial distribution of each PIV.
+To wit, the parameter $$\eta$$ aligns with the multinomial distribution of each partially identifying variable.
 From the observed registered data $$G^A$$ and $$G^B,$$ we generate underlying credible true values $$H^A$$ and $$H^B$$ factoring in potential missing values and mistakes with $$\phi.$$ By comparing the latent information generated for the records supposedly referring to the same entities, we account for changes between the information collected in file $$A$$ and in file $$B$$ with $$\alpha.$$ (The place of residence is likely to change through the years for instance).
-We then use blocking techniques to build plausible pairs, that are those which connect records when their true values agree together for stable PIVs (which are thought not to evolve over time).
+We then use blocking techniques to build plausible pairs, that are those which connect records when their true values agree together for stable partially identifying variables (which are thought not to evolve over time).
 We evaluate the contribution of each candidate pair to the complete data likelihood and decide whether to accept or reject it.
 We finally fit the probability for a record in file $$A$$ to form a link with a record in file $$B$$ with $$\gamma.$$ We sketch the outline of the methodology in the probabilistic graphical model above.